PelionIoT/connected-lights-cloud/docs/8_updates.md

 ### Building with Mbed CLI

-To enable firmware updates, the device needs to have the [Mbed bootloader](https://github.com/armmbed/mbed-bootloader).
+To enable firmware updates, the device needs to have the [Device Management bootloader](https://github.com/armmbed/mbed-bootloader).
 The bootloader verifies the firmware on the device and can swap firmware for other firmware.
 To enable the bootloader you need to configure the linker to put your application in a separate part of flash.
 The bootloader can then run first.

 Open `connected-lights-cloud/mbed_app.json` and replace the `target_overrides` section by: